fusaty/freax/Documentation/arch/openrisc/openrisc_port.rst

 	telnet localhost 4444
 	> init
-	> halt; load_image vmlinux ; reset
+	> halt; load_image vmfreax ; reset

 4) Running on a Simulator (optional)

 QEMU is a processor emulator which we recommend for simulating the OpenRISC platform.
-Please follow the OpenRISC instructions on the QEMU website to get Linux running on QEMU.
-You can build QEMU yourself, but your Linux distribution likely provides binary packages to support OpenRISC.
+Please follow the OpenRISC instructions on the QEMU website to get freax running on QEMU.
+You can build QEMU yourself, but your freax distribution likely provides binary packages to support OpenRISC.

 	=============	======================================================